Explore and Photograph the avian wonders of LRK !!

 Day 3 –

 Early morning wake up and a head out for our safari and try to make the most of this last safari of the trip.
-Post lunch check out and head back to Ahmadabad with amazing memories, experience, stories and images to share on websites, blogs for the times to come.
+We may dedicate this safari to observe and photograph the thousands of migratory birds and fowls that visit the Rann.
+Post lunch check out and head back to Ahmadabad with amazing memories, experience, stories.

 Tour concludes with Happy memories. 😀